 The EU NEIGHBOURS east project, in collaboration with ACT LLC, carries out opinion polls in the EU's six Eastern partner countries (Armenia, Azerbaijan, Belarus, Georgia, Republic of Moldova and Ukraine) on an annual basis.

-- Pro-EU sentiments are rising in Armenia; 48% of Armenians have a positive image of the EU, the same as in 2017.
-The number of persons with negative opinions of the EU is just 8%.
+- 53% of Armenians have a positive image of the European Union (EU), compared to 44% in 2016.
+The number of persons with negative opinions of the EU is just 9%.